etri/AI4ASD/pbr4emotion/README.md

 ## Citation
-If you find our work useful in your research, please consider citing:
+If you use this code for your research, please cite our paper:

 ```
 @ARTICLE{9174732,